flutter/samples/null_safety/README.md

 # Null safety Flutter example

 This folder contains a demonstration of the upcoming Dart feature, sound null safety.
-For additional information about this feature, please see https://dart.dev/null-safety.
+For additional information about this feature, see https://dart.dev/null-safety.

 The folder contains two sample Flutter apps: